Last updated Last updated June 26, 2025

 About Whitepages

-- Founded: 1997
+• Founded: 1997

-- Headquarters: 2033 6th Ave Ste 1100, Seattle, WA
+• Headquarters: 2033 6th Ave Ste 1100, Seattle, WA

-- Number of employees: 11 – 50
+• Number of employees: 11 – 50

-- Website URL: whitepages.com
+• Website URL: whitepages.com

-- Contact email: [email protected]
+• Contact email: [email protected]

-- Phone number: (800) 991-3077
+• Phone number: (800) 991-3077

-How to remove information from Whitepages?
+How do I remove my info from Whitepages?

-The fastest way to remove your information from Whitepages is to find your listing, go to their opt-out page, and paste in the URL of your listing.
+The fastest way to remove your information from Whitepages is to find your listing, go to their opt-out page, and paste the URL of your listing.
 After that, you will have to provide your phone number, wait for the verification robocall, and follow the prompts.

 How does Whitepages get your info?

 When it comes to collecting your personal info, Whitepages is no different from any other data broker site.
 The website primarily compiles its database from public sources like government records.
 They scrape all of the information they can find and basically add it to their site.
 Whitepages constantly scours the web for new details to add to its database.
-They look at social media, and third-party sources and also use phone companies as a source of your personal information.
+They look at social media, third-party sources, and also use phone companies as a source of your personal information.

 Is it legal for Whitepages to share your data?